 Excluding candy caps, honey mushrooms have the most noticeably sweet taste I’ve had, here they’re paired with some fall squash ravioli, a little brown butter and spinach.
-It’s easy, hyper-seasonal, and if you don’t feel like making your own ravioli there are plenty of decent frozen brands available at nice grocers.
+It’s easy, and hyper-seasonal.
+I make ravioli out of wild rice flour pasta, but if you don’t feel like making your own ravioli there are plenty of decent frozen brands available at nice grocers.

 Heirloom Squash Ravioli With Honey Mushrooms, Brown Butter and Sage